prokopchukdim/cscb20/README.md

 # cscb20
-HTML/CSS website developed for CSCB20 Assignment  3
+Course website redesign developed as a project for the CSCB20 course.
+Complete with user reigistration, authentication, and authorization for different pages depending on user type.
+Deployed to Heroku at: https://cscb20-araikatdim.herokuapp.com/